-Below is a list of scholarship opportunities within the Iowa State University Scholarship Application.
+Under the OneApp tab, you will find a list of all scholarship opportunities within the Iowa State University Scholarship Application.
 This list shows scholarships available, not scholarships for which you are receiving consideration.
 Automatch opportunities (additional information is not required for consideration) will appear with "None" listed under the "Action" column.
 The "Deadline" date indicates the deadline to complete the application to be considered for awards.

 Once you complete the General Application, you will be automatically matched with scholarships for which you qualify, no further action is needed on your part.
 This is not a guarantee that you will receive an award, but it is a guarantee you will be considered for all awards which you qualify.

 Individuals who want to complete the Office of Student Financial Aid FinAidScholar application will be required to have an ISU Net-ID.

 How to Obtain an ISU Net-ID

 In order for an individual to obtain a Net-ID, you must have your University ID number.
 This number is sent to students who have been offered admission to ISU as part of the admission packet.